Phone: (202) 296-5505 Email: info@winvale.com

 Reviewing Your RFP Response

 When reading up on RFPs you might have heard a lot of mentions of colors—red, white, gold, pink—what do they mean?
 While reviewing your RFP response it helps to have milestones set in place so your team can stay on track, and you have several pairs of eyes on each section.
-There are so many moving parts to an RFP response, and you want to make sure you are creating a strong and effective draft.
+There are so many moving parts to an RFP response, and you want to make sure you are staying organized and on task for an on time submission.

 Each color corresponds to a milestone in the review process, which we’ll cover below.